Skip to main content

 Your body is a source of profound and personal data.
 The rhythmic pulse of your heart, the precise concentration of hormones in your bloodstream, the very sequence of your genome ∞ these are the most intimate datasets that exist.
 When you embark on a journey to reclaim your vitality, perhaps through a structured wellness program, you are engaging with this data directly.

 The architecture of HIPAA is built upon a specific definition of who must comply with its regulations.
 These are “covered entities” and their “business associates.”
-A is a health plan, a healthcare clearinghouse, or a healthcare provider who electronically transmits health information.
+A covered entity is a health plan, a healthcare clearinghouse, or a healthcare provider who electronically transmits health information.

 The information generated within a personalized wellness protocol, such as testosterone levels, progesterone measurements, or peptide concentrations, constitutes a highly specific and sensitive class of PHI.
-The protections of HIPAA apply directly and robustly is administered through a covered entity, like a group health plan offered by your employer or a dedicated medical clinic.
+The protections of HIPAA apply directly and robustly when your wellness program is administered through a covered entity, like a group health plan offered by your employer or a dedicated medical clinic.
 In this context, your data is shielded by federal law, governing how it can be used, disclosed, and secured.

 The structure of a wellness program dictates whether your health data receives HIPAA protections.